What To Expect With the Online Academy

 Step 1: Application: Complete our easy-to-use online application.

-Step 3: Your student’s admissions counselor will draft a personalized class schedule based on his/her placement test results and official transcripts.
+Step 3: Your student’s admissions counselor will draft a personalized class schedule based on his/her entrance assessment exam results and official transcripts.

 Step 4: Financial Check-In: Parent/student complete Financial Check-In.

 Step 5: Upon receipt of your tuition payment, your student's academic advisor will provide you with access to the online curriculum developed specifically for your student.

 Students have three main avenues of support while enrolled in LUOA: Academic Advisor, Teachers, and Subject Specialists.
 Parents are encouraged to take an active role in their child’s education and develop the parent/teacher/student relationship as in a traditional classroom.